 What to see in Villefranche sur-Mer

 The locals call themselves Villefranchoise, and they are mostly of Italian origin.
-It has around 5 000 residence (2016 figure) and the solidarity of its local residents make it more a community compare to the rest of Riviera.
+It has around 5 000 residence (2016 figure) and the solidarity of its local residents makes it more a community compare to the rest of Riviera.

 The Duke of Savoie, Philibert, built this massive structure in 1557 after the Turkish fleet’s attack of the port in 1543.
 It is also called Citadelle de St-Elme.

-- A collection of modern paintings can be found in Museé Goetz-Boumeester;
+A collection of modern paintings can be found in Museé Goetz-Boumeester;

-- Medieval life enthusiasts will find it pleasant to see the model scenes and ceramic figurines of the Roux Collection;
+Medieval life enthusiasts will find it pleasant to see the model scenes and ceramic figurines of the Roux Collection.

-- another room is dedicated to the regiment Chasseur-Alpins, the elite mountain infantry of the French Army.
+Another room is dedicated to the regiment Chasseur-Alpins, the elite mountain infantry of the French Army.

 Chapelle de St-Pierre